shanthosh397/QRdecomposition/README.md

-# Algorithm for QR Decomposition
+# EX:8 Algorithm for QR Decomposition
+Date:
 ## Aim:
 To implement QR decomposition algorithm using the Gram-Schmidt method.
 ## Equipment’s required: